Aedan-J0/Internship_Portfolio/README.md

 ### Goal:

-Develop a proof-of-concept system to detect when an AI model is “hallucinating” — generating answers that sound correct but are inaccurate.
+Develop a proof of concept system to detect when an AI model is “hallucinating” (generating answers that sound correct but are inaccurate) as well as gives a confidence score of 0-100 regaring how confident the LLM's output is.
+It also gives an asessment on it.

 ### What I Did: